SreejaKeesara/course-2019-spr-proj/ldisalvo_skeesara_vidyaap/README.md

 To do this, we created demographic profiles of each voting district.
 We created the table, votingDistrictTowns, which gives us all the towns in each district.
 The districts are classified as either State Senate or House districts.
 Using this table and the demographicDataTown table we created the demographicDataDistrictHouse and demographicDataDistrictSenate tables.
 These two tables contain the demographic statistics for each district based on the average across the statistics from each town in a given district.
 Once we did the above, we were able to proceed with our statistical analysis and constraint satisfaction problems.

 ### Constraint Satisfaction
-We chose to solve the canvassing problem on a voting district level.
-Each voting district consists of neighborhoods for which we have demographic data.
-Given a budgeting constraint of X number of people that can be canvassed, we want to solve the problem of which neighborhoods within the district can be visited without going over the total district budget.
-We decided to use the z3-Solver library to solve this constraint problem for each district.
+Given a budgeting constraint of X number of people that can be canvassed, we answered the question of which neighborhoods within the district can be visited without going over the total district budget.
+Each voting district consists of towns for which we have demographic data, including statistics about population, income, etc.

+We used the z3-Solver library to solve this constraint problem for each district.
 Each neighborhood within a district is a z3 variable that can either be assigned a 0 (do not canvass) or a 1 (canvass).
 The constraints use the population of each neighborhood to weight which ones to visit.

 #### Canvassing Budget Constraint
 Table Name: canvassingBudgetConstraint